karpanai/karpanai-web/data/blog/2005/08/09/no-1-travel-companion.md

 > If you had to describe your work to an Indian audience, how would you describe it?
 >
-> I don’t know if I’d be comfortable talking about my work.
+> I don't know if I'd be comfortable talking about my work.
 I suppose I might say quirky.
-It’s a bit quirky, a bit humorous.
+It's a bit quirky, a bit humorous.
 Ultimately, I want to make readers feel better and more hopeful.
-I don’t like depressing literature.
-Going back to the Narayan novels — you really feel sympathy for the people involved.
-It’s a very simple ambition, nothing very grand…
+I don't like depressing literature.
+Going back to the Narayan novels  -  you really feel sympathy for the people involved.
+It's a very simple ambition, nothing very grand…

-I’ll take that any day, thank you.
+I'll take that any day, thank you.